-Joining the trucking force can be very intimidating in the beginning; there’s a lot you will you learn very fast and if you don’t keep up, you can get swallowed.
+Joining the trucking force can be very intimidating in the beginning; you will learn a lot of information very fast and if you don’t keep up, you can get swallowed.

 We’ve compiled a list of points to focus on when starting out.